cewinharhar/BECS2_dataChallenge/README.md

 ### proteinSeqInfoExt.csv
 --> is used by raw2tidy.r, includes feature infos about the proteins like sequence, physikochemical etc..

+## Format

+Present your work in a Jupyter notebook.
+It should include the code, visualizations of results and descriptions of your analysis plan, modeling process and discussion of the results (You may split it into several notebooks if you prefer.).

 ### Built With